Best Spark Plug Gap Tools: Properly Adjust Your Spark Plug Gap

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 The spark plug gap is where the discharge that ignites the engine’s air-fuel mixture comes from.
-Your factory spark plug may come preset by the manufacturer, but you need to gap most of the aftermarket replacements.
-Our buying guide will give you some of the best spark plug gap measuring tools that will help you get the correct gap size.
+Your factory spark plug may come preset by the manufacturer, but you need to gap most aftermarket replacements.
+Our buying guide includes some of the best spark plug gap measuring tools that will help you get the correct gap size.

 Why Trust Us